-DAY 1 ARRIVAL IN SALALAH - 12th January 2023
+DAY 1 ARRIVAL IN SALALAH - 6th January 2024 & 15th March 2024

-Following an daytime flight from London via Doha we will arrive early early evening into Salalah and transfer to a nearby hotel where we will have dinner and discuss the exciting possibilities of the week ahead.
+Following a daytime flight from London via Doha we will arrive early early evening into Salalah and transfer to a nearby hotel where we will have dinner and discuss the exciting possibilities of the week ahead.

-DAYS 2 - 8 SALALAH 13th - 19th January
+DAYS 2 - 8 SALALAH 7th - 13th January

 On one day we will leave early and head inland to the remote village of Mudday, which is not too far from the border with Yemen.
 The main prize here is a small, wintering flock of Hypocolius that can be seen in a couple of spots around the village.
 Other great birds to look for here include Sand Partridge, African Collared Dove, Blackstart, Desert and Bar-tailed Larks, Hooded Wheatear and Nile Valley Sunbird.
 Nearby, there is a remote wadi where large flocks of Chestnut-bellied Sandgrouse come to drink, and usually there are some Crowned Sandgrouse visiting as well.
 This is a great site and there's a high chance of getting a few other different species or even a rarity.
 On one of the four tours we have done in the past year, a Jacobin Cuckoo appeared.